moatazsaad/msml641-project/reports/week04.md

 ## Lean canvas changes

-The project direction is now focused on workload risk awareness for UMD CS/STEM students, not general course recommendation.
+ main focus for project is on workload risk awareness for UMD CS/STEM students, not general course recommendation tool.

-The value proposition shifted toward explaining why a schedule is risky using workload factors such as projects, exams, time commitment, and professor/course-structure uncertainty.
+The value proposition shifted toward explaining why a schedule is risky using specific workload factors that could be from exams, homeworks, or professor style.

-The main product risk is incomplete or outdated workload data because course structure can change by professor and semester.
+The main product risk is incomplete or outdated workload data because course structure can change by professor and semester but we plan to address by having flags saying that data might not be up to date...